isaacnmm/pestpolicy-hugo2XX/content/posts/best-wireless-mic-for-iphone/index.md

 BOYA BY-WM2G provides excellently accurate and clear vocals over its full range.
 You can use it on the GoPro, DSLR camera, tablet, and android phone.
 BOYA BY-WM2G, like other lapel microphones, are portable and small in size, which means that they'll be unobtrusive and light for smooth working.
 With the audio jack (3.
 5mm), the mic's receiver works smoothly with your devices.

 I recommend this iPhone mic for recording action events, weddings, and interviews thanks to its clear audio and 15m range.
 But you'll need the lightning connector to connect to your iPhones.
-Pros: - The[wireless lavalier mic](https://pestpolicy.com/best-wireless-lavalier-mic-for-dslr/)is a great vlogging mic made by a famous audio devices company.
+Pros: - The[wireless lavalier mic](https://pestpolicy.com/best-wireless-lavalier-mic-for-dslr/)isa great vlogging mic made by a famous audio devices company.

 - Luckily, the iPhone mic will easily record your audio and video without capturing the background noises.